divyashk/Sys-admin2020/Administration.md

 ## Question-1

-I used Google Cloud Console's Compute Engine as my IaaS provider because I have used it before and am quite familiar with how it authenticates and implements Service accounts(required for the builder, which is my own desktop).
+I used Google's Compute Engine as my IaaS provider because I am quite familiar with how it authenticates and implements Service accounts(required for the builder, which is going to be my desktop).

 I built the vpn-server as follows.

-   * First I installed all the dependencies for the repository 'StreisandEffect/streisand' and then cloned it.
+   * First I installed all the dependencies from the Streisand docs.
+Then I cloned the repository onto my desktop( didn't really go for a remote server as a builder, since I have Linux installed).
    ```
       5  sudo apt update && sudo apt install git python-pip -y

       6  git clone https://github.com/StreisandEffect/streisand.git && cd streisand

       7  ./util/venv-dependencies.sh ./venv

       8  sudo apt-get install python3-pip python3-openssl python3-dev python3-setuptools python3-venv python-cffi libffi-dev libssl-dev libcurl4-openssl-dev

       9  ./util/venv-dependencies.sh ./venv

       10  source ./venv/bin/activate
    ```
-   * Once in the python virtual environment having all the dependencies installed, I ran the file streisand from the cloned repository.
+   * Once in the python virtual environment having all the dependencies installed, I ran the streisand file from the cloned repository.
    ```
       ./streisand
    ```

-   * Now I was asked to create a service account on the platform and provide a service.json file .
+   * Now I was asked to create a service account on the google platform and provide a service.json file.
 I created the service key on the platform (in the API and Services section) and downloaded the corresponding .json file.

-   * Then I was prompted to enter a 'fully qualified domain' for the vpn-server, for which I used the subdomain - vpn.divyasheel.com , before doing this I set the A-record for this sub-domain on the platform and linked it to the newly created vpn-server.
+   * Then I was prompted to enter a 'fully qualified domain' for the vpn-server, for which I used the subdomain - vpn.divyasheel.com , before doing this I set the A-record for this sub-domain on the google platform and linked it to the newly created vpn-server.

+**After entering the domain I experienced some issues.
-The series of fatal errors that I got were something like this.
+The series of fatal errors that I got were something like this->**
 1. ```
    TASK [gpg : Refresh the Streisand GPG keyring with keyserver information] ******
    fatal: [128.199.142.41]: FAILED! =>........something bla bla